 Familiarise yourself with the different options that are available to you regarding the submission of documents

 It is worth repeating that, whilst it is a good idea to get a good idea beforehand, what matters is what you are told as you progress through the online website.

-There are several visa centres in the UK where this can be done, the locations of which is normally disclosed to you once you have submitted the online application.
+There are several visa centres in the UK where this can be done, the locations of which are normally disclosed to you once you have submitted the online application.